practice-lab-ucla/c247a/README.md

 # C147/247 Final Project
 ### Winter 2026

 This course project is built upon the emg2qwerty work from Meta.
-This repository specifically focuses on our Transformer-based extensions to the original framework.
-While the original emg2qwerty implementation centers around CNN-based (TDSConv + CTC) architectures, our work investigates whether self-attention mechanisms can better model long-range temporal dependencies in sEMG signals for keystroke decoding.
+While the original emg2qwerty implementation centers around CNN-based (TDSConv + CTC) architectures, our work extends the framework with additional sequence modeling approaches to better capture temporal dependencies in sEMG signals for keystroke decoding.

+Our project was developed across two branches:

+LSTM branch — explores recurrent neural networks with multi-layer LSTM encoders to explicitly model sequential muscle activation dynamics.

+Transformer branch — investigates self-attention-based architectures for modeling long-range temporal dependencies.

-In this repo, we implement:
+Across these branches, we implement:

+An LSTM-based encoder trained with CTC loss,

 A Transformer-only encoder model with positional encoding,